tum-esm/em27-retrieval-pipeline/extract-retrieval-data/README.md

 _TBD_

 ## 🏛 Architecture
-Note that the following depicts a high-level overview - not the full picture.
+Note that the following gives a high-level overview - not the full picture.
 <div align="center">
 <a href="docs/architecture.png"><img src="docs/architecture.png" align="center" width="80%" ></a>
 </div>